leofneto182/Quiz-Friends-Show-PP2/README.md

 # Friends Quiz

-Friends Quiz is a quick and straightforward quiz of 15 questions based on the famous american TV show from 1994 tha has entertained generations of comedy fans, including myself.
+Friends Quiz is a quick and straightforward quiz of 15 questions based on the famous american TV show from 1994 that has entertained generations of comedy fans, including myself.

 ![Resposive image](/assets/images/responsive-image.png)